 Pitch — Take the business to market

-Over a period of 12 weeks, teams with one to five members, along with a mentor, learn how to develop a concept for an application addressing an issue or need identified in their community, map out a business plan, and create a prototype app, all while learning the basics of marketing and programming.
+Over 12 weeks, teams with one to five members, along with a mentor, learn how to develop a concept for an application addressing an issue or need identified in their community, map out a business plan, and create a prototype app — all while learning the basics of marketing and programming.

-Ideally, all girls on a team should either be in the same middle school or in the same high school.
+Ideally, all girls on a team should either be in the same middle school or same high school.
 They should have a sponsoring teacher, who can facilitate organizing the team.

 At the end of the program there is a competition where teams pitch their businesses to local judges and compete for prizes.
 The top teams move on to the semi-finals globally online, where they will have a chance to win a spot in the top 10 to pitch in California.